 You will need elbow pads to keep your elbows safe!
-This is because while wearing them, you’ll be able to absorb some of the impact that would otherwise come from a collision by making contact with an object.
+This is because while wearing them, you’ll be able to absorb some of the impacts that would otherwise come from a collision by making contact with an object.

 5. Shin Injuries

-Another common electric scooter injury is shin injuries.
+Another common electric scooter injury is shin injury.
 When a person sustains trauma to this area, the most likely result will be an open wound that may take weeks or months to heal due to its location for blood flow.

 To avoid this type of accident try wearing shin guards while you ride your electric scooter!
 This way when any accidents happen, the impact will be distributed between two objects rather than just one.

 Shin guards are a must-have!
 They’ll help to protect your shins from any accidents that come up and also provide more cushioning while you’re riding your electric scooter.
 When out shopping, make sure they have velcro straps that are easy to put on and take off.

 Wrists tend to get hurt as you ride an electric scooter for a few reasons: